Kn99HN/Kn99HN.github.io/_posts/2021-01-30-C-pointer-a-mental-model.md

 int** c = &b; ->     c [ 0x116 ] 0x124
 ```

 As you see, each variable declaration is a box with its name, value and memory address drawn on an abstact stack.
+The first declaration is specifying that a is stored on the stack with value 1.
+Then b will have the address of a, which is 0x108.
+Subsequently, c will have address of b, which is 0x116.

+As we dereference these pointers, we just need to follow the box that it points to.
+That's all there is to pointers.
+I think pointers get a lot of bad rep. But it's not a mystery at all.
+Rather, it's a very intuitive concept!